Option 1: View demo data

 :

-AND tsl filter pass AND anchor residue filter pass
+AND problematic position criteria pass AND anchor residue criteria pass

 Anchor